zhenga8533/renegade-platinum-wiki/docs/pokemon_changes.md

 ## General Changes

 - The Fairy-type has been added to the game, replacing the almost unused ???-type.
 - All Pokémon have had their base stats updated to match Ultra Sun and Ultra Moon.
 - All Pokémon have had their types updated to match Ultra Sun and Ultra Moon.
 - All Pokémon have had their wild held item updated to match Ultra Sun and Ultra Moon (with some exceptions).
 - All Pokémon now have an egg cycle of 0, i.e. they will hatch extremely quickly.

-- Wingull, Pelipper and Torkoal have gained their new abilities from Gen VII .
+- Wingull, Pelipper and Torkoal have gained their new abilities from Gen VII.
 ---

 ## Held Item Exceptions